cgsdfc/cgsdfc/README.md

 I am currently looking for a Ph.D. post in the field of AI/DL/ML, especially in Transformers, Universal Language Modeling, Cross-modal Learning, and other Deep Learning fields with real-world interests.
 I am self-motivated and passionate.
 Feel free to contact me directly if you are looking for perspective students with industrial backgrounds and good engineering skills.

-Please read my [CV](./CV-Cong-Feng.pdf) for more details.
-Also, please feel free to browse through my repositories.

 Please contact me through the following emails:

 - cgsdfc@126.com